How to Get a Service Dog

 - Libraries and schools

-Pursuant to the Air Carrier Access Act, service dogs also have the right to travel with their handlers in the airplane cabin, free of charge.
-Service dogs and their handlers also have certain housing rights under Fair Housing Actand various State laws.
-These housing protections allow handlers to live with their service dogs even in buildings that ban animals.
-Landlords are never allowed to charge a fee or deposit because a tenant keeps a service dog in their home.
+According to the Air Carrier Access Act, service dogs also have the right to travel with their handlers in the airplane cabin, free of charge.
+Service dogs and their handlers also have certain housing rights under the Fair Housing Act and various State laws.
+These housing protections allow handlers to live with their service dogs, even in buildings that ban animals.
+Landlords are not allowed to charge a fee or pet deposit for a service dog.

 Step #5 – Understand how to register your service dog, use equipment and respond to public inquiries

-When out in public, service dog owners have a right to privacy when it comes to their disability.
+When out in public, service dog owners have a right to privacy regarding their disability.
 If it is obvious to an observer that the dog is a service animal, the staff at an establishment cannot bother the handler about their disability or need for the service dog.

-Service dog owners commonly use accessories such as vests, IDs, tags, harnesses and registration certificates to signal to members of the public that their dog is a working service animal.
-These accessories are not mandatory and do not by themselves certify that a dog is a service animal, but they are nevertheless useful and popular with service dog owners.
+Service dog owners commonly use accessories such as vests, IDs, tags, harnesses, and service dog certification to signal to members of the public that their dog is a working service animal.
+These accessories are not mandatory and do not by themselves certify that a dog is a service animal, but they are useful and popular with service dog owners.

-Registering your service dog with an organization and obtaining vests, ID cards, harnesses and other accessories is an effective way to inform the public that your animal companion is a service dog.
-These tools can help prevent intrusive inquiries about why your service dog is at a particular location.
-They also help give warning to members of the public that they should not try to play with, pet or feed your service dog while it is on duty.
-Many service dog owners who are anxious about being interrogated about their condition or need for their service dog find these tools to be particularly useful.
+Registering your service dog with an organization and obtaining vests, ID cards, harnesses, and other accessories is an effective way to inform the public that your animal companion is a service dog.
+These tools can help prevent intrusive inquiries about your service dog.
+They also help warn members of the public that they should not play with, pet, or feed your service dog while it is on duty.
+Many service dog owners who are anxious about being interrogated about their need for their service dog find these tools to be useful.

 Service Dog Tasks

 Service dogs are employed to help with a wide variety of disabilities.
-These are just some examples of the important duties that service dogs are called upon to perform for their handlers:
+Below are a few examples of the important duties that service dogs are called upon to perform for their handlers: